MiniApollo/kickstart.emacs/README.md

 ## 2. Open the configuration file

-1. Hit Space f c to open the config file at $HOME/.config/emacs
+1. Hit Space-f-c to open the config file at $HOME/.config/emacs

 > **Note**
-> If you use Windows you need to change the path (hit ctrl x ctrl f, find the config file and in general region replace the path)
+> If you use Windows you need to change the path (hit C-x C-f, find the config file and in general region replace the path)

 2. Now you can Edit and add more configuration.